hanif411/hanif411/README.md

 ### 🤖 [Admin AI Assistant](https://adminaiassistant.vercel.app/)
 **Next.js 14 | Gemini AI | Supabase | TypeScript**
-* Developed an automation engine to digitize manual invoice extraction, solving operational bottlenecks at Toko Imam Syafii.
-* Engineered a seamless integration with **Gemini AI** to reduce manual administrative tasks by **80%**.
+* **The Problem:** Manual invoice entry and inventory syncing at Toko Imam Syafii were slow and prone to 15-20% human error.
+* **The Solution:** Engineered an intelligent automation tool that uses **Generative AI** to extract data from physical invoices and sync it directly to the database.
+* **Result:** Reduced manual administrative workload by **80%** and eliminated data entry duplication.

 ### 💬 [Circle App - Real-time Network](https://circle-fe.vercel.app/)
 **React Vite | Express.js | Redis | Socket.io | PostgreSQL**